 When to call the helpline

-Any organisation concerned about their IT security should call SBRC and if they think there is criminal activity to report the crime to Police Scotland on 101.
+Any organisation concerned about their IT security should call Cyber and Fraud Centre - Scotland and if they think there is criminal activity to report the crime to Police Scotland on 101.

 Organisations who are concerned about their security in general can also get in touch to confirm they have the right processes in place.

-The helpline is run by SBRC in collaboration with Scottish Government and Police Scotland will also work with several trusted external companies around the country who can help in situations where an onsite expert is needed.
+The helpline is run by Cyber and Fraud Centre - Scotlandin collaboration with Scottish Government and Police Scotland, and will also work with several trusted external companies around the country who can help in situations where an onsite expert is needed.

 How to get in touch